Hausdorff dimension of the arithmetic sum of self-similar sets: Preliminaries and Main results

-We show that $D_1$ and $D_2$ generate countably many Matchings. {\value{Remark}} \begin{Lemma} The cardinality of Matchings which are generated by $D_1$ and $D_2$ is at most countable. \end{Lemma}
+We show that $D_1$ and $D_2$ generate countably many Matchings. \begin{Lemma} The cardinality of Matchings which are generated by $D_1$ and $D_2$ is at most countable. \end{Lemma}

 \begin{proof} The proof is constructive.
 Firstly, we find out all the possible Matchings which have length 1.
 The cardinality of Matchings with length $1$ is finite due to the finite cardinalities of $D_1$ and $D_2$.
-If there are no such Matchings, we then consider the Matchings with length $2$.
+If there are no such Matchings (see Example \ref{EX3}), we then consider the Matchings with length $2$.
 Similarly, we can find finite Matchings which are of length $2$.
 If there do not exist such Matchings, then we may consider the Matchings with length 3.
-We continue this procedure and prove the lemma. \end{proof} {\value{Lemma}} \begin{Remark} There are some cases which need special treatment, i.e. if the new born Matchings can be concatenated by the old Matchings, then we do not choose these new Matchings.
-In what follows we always abide by this rule.
-In some cases, after $n$ steps, all the new Matchings can be concatenated by the former old Matchings, then we stop the procedure.
-For these cases, the cardinality of Matchings is finite.
-Generally, we do not have an effective approach to find all the Matchings quickly.
-However, in some cases, we may find them without complicated calculation. \end{Remark} \begin{Remark} We shall prove that if the cardinality of Matchings is finite, then $K_1+K_2$ is a self-similar set while $K_1+K_2$ is the unique attractor of some IIFS if the cardinality of Matchings is infinitely countable. \end{Remark} {\value{Remark}} \begin{Example} Let $K_1=K_2$ be the attractor of the IFS $\{g_{1}(x)=\frac{x}{3} ,\,g_{2}(x)=\frac{x+8}{9}\}$.
+We continue this procedure and prove the lemma.
+However, the following adjustment is helpful to reduce some unnecessary Matchings, i.e. if the new born Matchings can be concatenated by the old Matchings, then we do not choose these new Matchings.
+In the remaining paper we always abide by this rule.
+In some cases, after some steps, all the new Matchings can be concatenated by the former old Matchings (see Example \ref{EX2}), then we stop the procedure.
+For this case, the cardinality of Matchings is finite.
+If the procedure can be continued for infinitely many times, then the cardinality of Matchings is infinitely countable.
+Hence, the cardinality of Matchings is either finite or countably infinite. \end{proof} \begin{Remark} We shall prove that if the cardinality of Matchings is finite, then $K_1+K_2$ is a self-similar set while $K_1+K_2$ is the unique attractor of some IIFS if the cardinality of Matchings is infinitely countable. \end{Remark} \begin{Example} Let $K_1=K_2$ be the attractor of the IFS $\{g_{1}(x)=\frac{x}{3} ,\,g_{2}(x)=\frac{x+8}{9}\}$.
 All the possible Matchings are